Société Mokta El Hadid: Mokta el Hadid mine

 In 1865 Napoleon III came to Algeria and made a trip to the mine and the city of Bône.

 A photograph survives of the emperor and his entourage taking refreshment under a tent at the mine site.

 Paulin Talabot founded the Société Générale Algérienne (SGA) in 1865 to promote economic growth in the colony of Algeria, which created five villages for French colonists.

 It was granted 100000 ha of land in exchange for a 100 million franc loan to Napoleon III, which was spent on Algerian public works.

 After experiencing some financial difficulties the SGA was reorganized as the Compagnie Algérienne in 1877.

 In 1865 the mine produced 22,000 tons, rising to 255,000 tons in 1869.

-The abundant ore was extracted from underground galleries and shipped from Bône to the main French steelworks.
+The ore was extracted from underground galleries and shipped from Bône to the main French steelworks.

 In 1870 Algeria as a whole exported 84,710 tons of iron ore.

 In the 1870s 2/3 of all miners in Algeria were working the Mokta-el-Hadid mine.

 In 1874 the Mokta el Hadid mine alone shipped 430,000 tons of ore, containing 260,000 tons of iron.

 At this time Britain was producing a total of 500,000 tons of steel.

 The mine was said to be capable of supporting 25% of Europe's steel production.

 In 1875–76 the Bou Djima River, which was carrying silt into the port, was diverted to the Seybouse River.

 The railway could now be extended to the port, considerably reducing transport costs.

 Alphonse Parran remained head of the company until 1900.

 Philippe de Cerner took over management of the Mokta-el-Hadid mine in 1875.

 Output from the 14 iron ore mines in Algeria rose to 511,000 tons in 1876, then started to decline.

 In 1879 the country exported 400,000 tons, of which 320,000 tons came from Mokta-el-Hadid.

 Very little of the ore was smelted before export.

 The port of Bône shipped only 148,695 tons of ore in 1893.

 Mining at Mokta el Hadid ended in 1904.